davidlidebrandt/milestone-project-2/README.md

 ### Bugs

-* The first bug that occured was that when you returned from the game page to the index page the sound settings were still set to what ever the user had chosen before but showed "off" regardless.
-The soulution was to separate the javascript for the two pages in to two different files so that the value was initalized to the default value when ever the user returned home.
+* The first bug that occurred was that when you returned from the game page to the index page the sound settings were still set to what ever the user had chosen before but showed "off" regardless.
+The solution was to separate the JavaScript for the two pages in to two different files so that the value was initialized to the default value when ever the user returned home.

-* Trying to sort the array that displays the different highscores did not work using array.sort() method since that method only sorts the items by their first number.
+* Trying to sort the array that displays the different high scores did not work using array.sort() method since that method only sorts the items by their first number.
 The was solved by using the answer from user "dy_" in this stackflow post https://stackoverflow.com/questions/1063007/how-to-sort-an-array-of-integers-correctly, which basically makes a typedArray copy of the array which then can be sorted using the arrays.sort() method.

 * The general .card class is being removed and added to show the card.
-A bug that occured was that when adding back the .card class when no match was found was that it was added as the last class of the element wich messed up the logic of the game.
-The soulution was to add the .card after the other classes in the CSS file, creating a function which added the class to the elements through a for loop after the other classes was added and then changing the logic to fit these new conditons.
+A bug that occurred was that when adding back the .card class when no match was found was that it was added as the last class of the element which messed up the logic of the game.
+The solution was to add the .card after the other classes in the CSS file, creating a function which added the class to the elements through a for loop after the other classes was added and then changing the logic to fit these new conditions.

 * When trying to "flip" back the card after no match was found the this keyword did not work and the .card class was not being added back to that element.
-Still not really sure why but the soulution was to extract the id of the element and then using that to add back the .card class.
+Still not really sure why but the solution was to extract the id of the element and then using that to add back the .card class.

 * After the game was finished successfully the timer still counted down and when the time had ran out the modal for a lost game popped up.
 The soulution to this was to add a function that resets the timer on certain intervals and then stopping the execution of that function whenever a new game was started.
-This soultion worked but introduced a new bug, when starting a new game from one of the modal buttons the timer for a short second showed a negative number.
-The soultion was to remove the above overly complicated soultion and just use the clearInterval function on the timer directly.
+This solution worked but introduced a new bug, when starting a new game from one of the modal buttons the timer for a short second showed a negative number.
+The solution was to remove the above overly complicated solution and just use the clearInterval function on the timer directly.

 * The reset game button did not work properly the first time it was pressed but worked if you pressed it two times.
 The reason for this was that a setTimeout function is being called to reset the lastCard variable after two seconds.
-When a card was clicked the lastCard variable was being set to that value but then after two seconds it was reseted to the default value which messed up the logic of the game.
-The soultion was use a clearInterval function which stops the setTimeout function from executing.
+When a card was clicked the lastCard variable was being set to that value but then after two seconds it was reset to the default value which messed up the logic of the game.
+The solution was use a clearInterval function which stops the setTimeout function from executing.

 ### A list of tests/debugs that were done